Soak Up the Rain: Rain Gardens

 Includes links to many fact sheets, including rain garden maintenance information for homeowners and professionals.

 Tips on how to make your yard more attractive, cut back on chores and improve the quality of your local waters.
 Includes information and links on planting a rain garden, selecting native plants (and avoiding invasives), and lawn care.

-Bioretention/Rain Gardens, Vermont Department of Environmental Conservation Exit
+Infiltration: Bioretention/Rain Gardens, Vermont Department of Environmental Conservation

 Some basics, along with photos and illustrations on design, sizing, placement, and installation.

-Absorb the Storm - Create a Rain-friendly Yard and Neighborhood, Lake Champlain Sea Grant, University of Vermont Cooperative Extension (PDF) (24 pp, 2.5 MB, about PDF) Exit
+Absorb the Storm - Create a Rain-friendly Yard and Neighborhood, Lake Champlain Sea Grant, University of Vermont Cooperative Extension (pdf)

 Discusses a number of steps homeowners can take, including rain gardens, to help prevent the problems associated with runoff.

-The Vermont Rain Garden Manual: "Gardening to Absorb the Storm", University of Vermont (PDF) (20 pp, 2.3 MB, about PDF) Exit
+The Vermont Rain Garden Manual: "Gardening to Absorb the Storm", University of Vermont (pdf)

 This manual explains how to choose a location for a rain garden, choose plants, install and maintain the garden.
 Includes plant lists.

 Vermont Low Impact Development Guide for Residential and Small Sites, Vermont Department of Environmental Conservation (pdf)